RecordEvolution/ReswarmOS/config/nvidia/jetson-nano/README-reswarm-docu.md

 ## Initial OS setup

-After powering the board it will automatically start to boot and show the intial setup screen.
+After powering the board it will automatically start to boot and show the initial setup screen.

 <p align="center">